View Paula Welder's Obituary on TheStarPress.com and share memories

 Paula was a homemaker, wife, and mother who loved her children and grandchildren, and spending time with her family and special friends.
 She loved making quilts, going for walks and enjoying nature, and helping her grandchildren with crafts.
 She was a wonderful cook, and a champion talker too.

-Survivors include her two sons: Brian Franklin (wife, Christina), and Mark Welder (fiancé, Jessie Stout); sister, Jana Jones; grandchildren, Brian Franklin Jr., Lauren Franklin, Samantha Welder, and Mark Allen Eugene Welder; great-grandchildren, Braylon Franklin and Levi Dalton; and a nephew, Tommy Welder (wife, Allison).
+Survivors include her two sons: Brian Franklin (wife, Christina), and Mark Welder (fiancé, Jessie Stout); sister, Jana Jones; grandchildren, Brian Franklin Jr., Lauren Franklin, Samantha Welder, and Mark Allen Eugene Welder; great-grandchildren, Braylon Franklin and Levi Dalton; nephew, Tommy Welder (wife, Allison); and special friend, DeWayne Harris.

 She was preceded in death by her husband and parents.